Editorial & Neutrality Standards

 Neutrality & Evidence Standards

-All classifications, descriptions, and datasets reflect documented business activity, not external preference or commercial interest.
-Where uncertainty exists, analysts document assumptions, cite the underlying ambiguity, and escalate cases requiring senior review.
+Classifications and datasets reflect documented business activity, not external preference or commercial interest.
+When uncertainty exists, analysts document assumptions and escalate cases requiring senior review.

 - Evidence-driven decisions: Activity, not branding or marketing language, determines classification.